AdobeDocs/experiences-by-you.en/help/marketo-tutorial-implementing-new-instance/designing-omnichannel-conversational-marketing.md

 >[!TAB Dynamic Chat]

 1. Clone the Event/Webinar promotion Dialogue.
-2. In Stream Designer, after the user answers "Yes", add a question card "Is this your email address?"
+2. In Stream Designer, after the user answers "Yes", add a question card "You have previously shared your email address with us.
+Would you like to keep this for the event details?"
 3. If they answer "Yes" – add a message card "You will receive a confirmation email in your email with the event/webinar details".
 4. If they answer "No" –  add a message card "Please fill out the form on the registration page".
 5. Create a testing link, click "Publish", and share it with the requestor.
 6. In the Audience tab, add [email is not empty].

 >[!TAB Marketo Engage]